icook/unification-proposal/README.md

 I believe that Python makes an excellent choice, given:

 * Wide adoption/use in many current crypto projects.
-* Good cross platofrm capabilities.
+* Good cross platform capabilities.
 * Good knowledge base across proposed maintainers of this project.

 The main drawbacks include: